 Skyflakes-Crusted Tuna Fritters

-- 3 packs Skyflakes cracker crumbled into fine bits
+- 3 packs Skyflakes crushed into fine bits

 - 2 teaspoons garlic powder

 - 1 / 4 teaspoon ground black pepper